Jugendhackt/Haweb/README.md

 # Haweb
 ### We Make a Homework Exchange Website. ###

-This Page is for exchanging your Homework and Chat with your Classmates you will write Know-How article.
+This Page will for exchanging your Homework and Chat with your Classmates and you will write Know-How article.

 How to get the Libaries installed

-Ubuntu:

 apt
 ```